wallman1/Data-Science-11/Documentation.md

 | Description | String    | Text               | 200           | 200              | The description of the use of the spell | A bright streak flashes from your pointing finger to a point you choose within range and then blossoms with a low roar into an explosion of flame. | Must be a valid string that describes the spell |

 ## Commit Records
-- March 5th
+March 5th

-Today I created the nessecary files for the project and added the initial funtions for the api work.
-I will start work on devolping a GUI with TKInter next.
+Today I created the correct project files and set up the initial architecture for the application.
+I set up the basic functionality for interacting with the API, which will set the stage for continuing further development.
+This included setting up API calls and allowing the framework to support minimal retrieval of data.
+Next, I will begin to create the graphical user interface (GUI) with TKInter.

-- March 10th
+March 10th

-Worked on adding a GUI and learnt how to create labels and buttons with TKInter.
-I will continue work on the GUI next.
+I began working on implementing the GUI and how to construct basic elements like labels and buttons using TKInter.
+I was taught event handling and widget layout management so that I can create a working and user-friendly interface.
+At the next phase, I will increase the number of elements on the interface and render its look more refined.

-- March 11th
+March 11th

-Worked on making a TKInter application with object oriented coding allowing for easier additions to the application.
-I will work on using tkinter and fixing bugs next.
+I switched to an object-oriented approach to building the TKInter application, which made it easier to maintain and expand the project.
+By creating classes and methods, I created a more structured framework that will make it easier to add future additions and updates.
+My focus now is on eliminating any bugs that have occurred and further developing the GUI's functionality.

-- March 17th
+March 17th

-Fixed bug within the api functions and experitmented with custom TKInter.
-I will work on using text entry boxes.
+I spent time working on a bug in the API functions that caused unintended behavior when getting data.
+I also attempted to create custom TKInter widgets to improve the UI experience, such as custom buttons and more efficient layout managers.
+My next assignment is to incorporate text entry boxes into the program so that the user can input data into the program.

-- March 18th
+March 18th

-Worked on getting text entries impelmented, also implemented the search spells function using the api.
-I will work on adding the spellbook next.
+Today, I was able to successfully implement the text entry boxes in the TKInter GUI so that users may input values.
+I also implemented the search spells feature through the API, which retrieves and shows relevant information based on user queries.
+This is a critical step towards enabling user interaction with the spellbook.
+The next step will be working towards implementing the actual spellbook feature.

-- March 19th
+March 19th

-Added the a txt file spellbook and changed the search spells function to encompass more use cases.
-I wil create a list spells function next.
+I added a text file-based spellbook to the project, providing an effortless way to save and load spells.
+I also modified the search spells function so that it can handle a greater range of user input, thus making it more flexible.
+This modification allows users to search for spells with various parameters.
+In the future, I will add a list spells function to display the results in an organized manner.

-- March 21st
+March 21st

-I fixed a few of the bugs in the GUI and added the list spells function.
-I will finish debugging the main errors within the code next.
+I fix some of the most important bugs in the GUI, including its responsiveness and appearance.
+I have also added the list spells function, which shows and lists all available spells.
+The next task will be fixing the main issues in the code and ensuring everything works flawlessly.

-- March 22nd
+March 22nd

-I fixed many of the larger errors inside the code allowing for progress to continue.
-I will work on the list spells function to allow for a different display approach next.
+Today I worked on some of the larger bugs in the app that were holding things up, namely in functionality and data flow.
+After those were resolved, I could get back to work on the list spells function.
+Most of the emphasis from now on will be redoing the display logic so that there can be a more user-friendly and flexible presentation of the list.

-- March 24
+March 24th

-I worked on getting the list spells function ready for use within the GUI and fixed a few oustanding bugs.
-I will work on displaying the list spells function next.
+I continued to work on the list spells function, preparing it to become an effortless part of the GUI.
+I also fixed some small outstanding issues involving widget interaction and data handling.
+The list spells function is now effectively ready to be implemented.
+The next thing of note is ensuring it appears properly in the GUI.

-- March 25th
+March 25th

-I worked on getting the list spells function to display properly and worked on fixing the spellbook functions.
-I will continue working on the list spells function next.
+I focused on making the list spells function display correctly in the GUI, with all of the spell details being neatly laid out.
+I also focused on fixing errors with the operation of the spellbook, namely adding, modifying, and saving spells.
+The next task will be to continue developing the list spells feature, with a focus on the user interface.

-- March 31st
+March 31st

-I got the list spells function to scroll within the GUI and completed the update spellbook function to allow for real time updating of the spellbook.
-I will finish polishing the code next.
+I was able to add a scrolling feature to the list spells function, which made it more efficient and capable of handling large data.
+I also completed the update spellbook function, which now allows users to update their spellbook in real time, with changes being stored instantly.
+The next step will be to finish the application by cleaning up the code, making it more efficient, and enhancing the user interface.

 ## Maintainance
 ### Monitoring Changes to the API